Lyme borreliosis disease is a bacterial

 stomach, nausea, heartburn, stomach pain, constipation, diarrhoea,

-constipation alternating with diarrhea, low abdominal pain, cramps,
+constipation alternating with diarrhoea, low abdominal pain, cramps,

 heart murmur or valve prolepses, heart palpitations or skips, “Heart